sinawebgard/persiantrends/README.md

 # Persian Trends via Google Trends

-### A project to check the related queries of a set of keywords and sort the queries based on their relative popularity
+### A project to get the related queries of a set of keywords and check the Google hits of the queries based on their relative popularity

+## Latest version

+The current version is making use of parallel computing in R to process a large list of keywords and queries.
+The previous version is available as v1.1

 ## Codes and Scripts

-**FUN.R** contains the functions for downloading Google Trends data.
-The functions are wrappers for gtrends() from gtrendsR package.
+**FUN.R** contains the functions for downloading Google Trends data, as wrappers for gtrends() function in the package 'gtrendsR', and setting default or custom parameters for the study.

 * get_queries() take your key search term and get their related queries in the specified time-frame and geographical parameters.

 * check_trends() gets a character vector of search terms as its input and check the terms against eachother, returning the interest_over_time as a data frame and ensuring that the 'hits' variable in the data frame will always be an integer vector.

+* set_parameters() sets parameters for the study:
+     * geo (character) country code or sub-code.
+See 'countries' in gtrendsR package.
+Default value is "IR".
+     * time (character) the time argument for gtrends wrapper functions.
+Look at ?gtrends for format.
+Default value is "now 1-4" to look at past four hours.
+     * tz (integer) time-zone.
+A number specifying the minutes the returned dates whould be offset to UTC.
+Default value is 0.
+     * index (character) a vector of up to four benchmark keywords to be compared with queries in order to calculate their relative hits.
+Default should be keyword with a relatively stable and high search popularity.
+     * top (logical) whether top related queries should be included.
+Default value is TRUE rising (logical) whether 'rising' related queries should be included.
+Default value is TRUE.
+     * overwrite (logical) if 'keywords' and/or 'unwated_queries' already exist in the Global Environment, whether these vectors should be overwritten by the values of the input files.
+Default value is TRUE.
+     * cores (integer) number of cores for parallel computing.
+The default value is 4.

-**gtrends.R** the main script, using the functions defined in 'FUN.R' to take a series of key search terms, getting a list of their related queries ('top' queries and/or 'rising), removing irrelavant queries before checking each entry against a fixed index to assess its relative popularity within the specified time-frame and geographical parameters.
+**gtrends.R** the main script, using the functions defined in 'FUN.R' to take a series of key search terms, getting a list of their related queries ('top' queries and/or 'rising), removing irrelevant and unwanted queries before checking each entry against a fixed benchmark (index) to assess its relative popularity within the specified time-frame and geographical parameters.
 The output of the script will automatically be stored in time-coded csv files in the Data folder.

 ## Data